Shaden03/TCP-Client-Server-project/README.md

 > ## Aim of the project
 **The aim of this project is to develop a simple TCP-based client server application**

+> ## Project Enviroment
+**why we chose to program in Java Language!**
+*There are several reasons why we though Java was the suitable choice to use it as programming language:
+[^1] lkhjgvhbn